 is in place and operational and gravel is flushed after every heavy rain fall,

 replacement maybe too cumbersome to be done in the powerhouse.
 At the point that

 bearings become worn and need replacement, the turbine and generator may be disconnected

 from the system and taken to a qualified pump repair service.

 I am a retired electronics engineer, educator, businessman and builder of micro hydro installations for fun and sometimes even profit.
 This one uses a pump/motor as a turbine/generator using a 200 ft waterfall in our back yard.
 It is currently producing 15KW.
 I will be tweaking it to take advantage of greater winter flows.

 It's not the product, but the process...
 I enjoy doing the most with the least.
-So this renewable energy source cost only $2 per watt of capacity not counting any labor and engineering.
+So this renewable energy source cost less than $2 per watt of capacity not counting any labor and engineering.